City trip Culture Europe Featured The Netherlands

 Bijzondere Musea in Amsterdam - Micropia

 Speaking of diseases: you often pick them up from bacteria and other microorganisms.
 Still, microbes are essential for anyone who doesn’t want to immediately drop dead on the spot.
 You can learn all about microbes and other creepy crawlers in Micropia.
 This is a museum in the Artis Zoo – one of the oldest and most beautiful attractions in Amsterdam – for which you can buy a separate ticket.
-It‘s a modern and interactive exhibition, teaching you about the exact things crawling on your face every day.
+It‘s a modern and interactive exhibition, teaching you about all the tiny things crawling on your face on a daily basis.
 You can even scan yourself to get a more or less correct estimate of the actual number (it’s in the billions by the way, just so you know).
-Furthermore, you’ll discover the unreal places microbes can survive in and you can’t, there is a catalog of just about all kinds of poop in the world to marvel at, and you can help digital patients get rid of their infections through an interactive game.
+Furthermore, you’ll discover the unreal places microbes can survive in while you can’t, there’s a catalog of just about all kinds of poop in the world to marvel at and you can help digital patients get rid of their infections through an interactive game.
 Feeling lucky?
 Then wait at the kiss-o-meter for some long-legged Dutch blonde to pass by and try and steal a kiss from her to see how many microbes you guys can exchange.
 Confidence is key.

 6. Electric Ladyland: a fluorescent basement experience in Amsterdam